mjordan/test_rest_server/README.md

 ## Using your own server templates

-You can set your test server's template using `$server->template($path);`.
+You can set your test server's template by passing in a path to a template as the second parameter to `$server->start()`.
 The value should be the full file path to a template file.
 The template itself is a Twig template that outputs PHP code.

 * You can do whatever you want within that code.
 * You don't need to pass a URI, response code, headers, or body valeus into the template, but you can if you want.
 Within the template they will be accessible as: